Last Updated on May 14, 2023 by Sara Assem

 - Polymorphism study, which means studying the ability of a crystal structure to exist in more than one crystal.

-Try Praxilabs Virtual Chemistry Experiments Lab for free now with over 45 different and unique experiments available.
+Try Praxilabs 3D science Experiments Lab for free now with over 45 different and unique experiments available.